-Best Beating Debt Book: The Total Money Makeover
+5. Best Book on Beating Debt: The Total Money Makeover

-His rants (and multiple bestsellers) encourage you to play the long game when it comes to personal finance by prioritizing getting the debt monkey off of your back.
+His rants (and multiple bestsellers) encourage you to play the long game when it comes to personal finance by prioritizing getting out of debt.
 Ramsey also dives into savvy saving and how to ensure that emergencies don’t derail your life.

 Per usual, Ramsey is wildly blunt to the point that he awakens your inner “What am I doing with my life?” in the best ways possible when it comes to how you save and spend.
 Pick up a copy if you want to live up to the book’s title and perform a major makeover on the way you manage your money.

-You’ve got to love books that are true to their titles.
+You’ve got to appreciate books that are true to their titles.

 Robin and Dominguez really do want you to change your relationship with money and gain financial independence—and their advice shows it.
 So much of this book is about mindsets that hold us back, particularly those around frugality and “keeping up with the Joneses.”

-Another thing we love about this book is its focus on habits and its shameless promotion of something very unsexy these days—living within your means.
+This book also focuses on habits and living within your means.
 It’s an antidote to the seemingly constant push for more, more, more.
 The authors push back with smarter, smarter, smarter when it comes to aligning your spending with your actual lifestyle.

-With such a strong focus on making money moves that bring you ultimate happiness, this one is hard not to love.
+With such a strong focus on making money moves that bring you ultimate happiness, this one is hard to ignore.

-Best Investor Book: The Little Book of Common Sense Investing
+7. Best Investing Book: The Little Book of Common Sense Investing

 Forget for a moment that the author is the founder of one of the most successful investment firms ever.

-This book is full of practical advice about focusing on the right metrics when it comes to your personal finance goals.
+This book is full of practical advice about focusing on the right metrics when it comes to your financial and savings goals.
 Focus less on picking stocks and more on growing your savings rate, bit by bit over time.
 Bogle pushes “Main Street investors” to hitch their wagons to index funds (like Vanguard—his own firm) that provide steady returns with the overall growth in the market.

 Bogle advises readers to play the game of averages intelligently over the long haul.
 In other words, don’t get caught in what he sees as Wall Street dealers getting over on the little guy.
 It’s a refreshing take with sound advice for novice investors looking to figure out their way in personal investing.